aterrel/aterrel.github.com/source/_posts/2012-10-28-python-packaging.markdown

-To give a simple example, if you are compiling a threaded library, say using OpenMP, you need to know that gcc uses -fopenmp, icc uses -openmp, pgi -xopenmp, something else on xl, and clang doesn't even support it.
+To give a simple example, if you are compiling a threaded library, say using OpenMP, you need to know that gcc uses -fopenmp, icc uses -openmp, pgi -mp, something else on xl, and clang doesn't even support it.
 Thank you Apple for making my job that much harder by using a default compiler that doesn't support OpenMP.

 Okay that's actually not hard to code, but it gets better.
-Because multicore threading is still an infant technology, if you compose several threaded libraries you can see a real performance degradation (despite @dbeaz thinking threading is easy).
+Because multicore threading is still an infant technology, if you compose several threaded libraries you can see a real performance degradation (despite [@dbeaz](https://twitter.com/dabeaz) thinking threading is easy).
 Thus most vendors provide a threaded version of BLAS and a sequential version, the idea being if you have a big matrix to work with make BLAS be the multithreaded portion of the code, but if you have lots of smaller matrices let the application be multithreaded.
 This means that each application could be built with 4 compilers X 2 BLAS threading modes, we also need to throw in debugging and optimized modes as yes -O3 versus -g -O0 really do matter.

 In this trivial example, we already need to test 16 different builds of a library, not to mention figuring out how many threads to run (which is often a